ethereum/populus/docs/config.rst

 Each complication backend takes settings that are passed down to Solidity compiler Input Description (JSON) and command line.

+Here is an example for the compilation backend settings when using multiple contracts folders besides Populus default ``contracts`` folder.

 .. code-block:: javascript

     {